 Every Warner Pacific employee and student is issued an identification card, which also serves as a meal card, library card, admission to campus events, and entrance into select campus facilities.

-For other questions regarding ID cards contact Dean Ober at Campus Safety.
+For other questions regarding ID cards contact Campus Safety Business Office at 503-517-1327.

 Permission to Park and Operate a Vehicle on Campus